ahmed-ibrahim-salim/test_random_color/README.md

 1- it has 2 classes one for the widget and the other for ColorGenerator.

-2- this project has only one test it can be found it test/ folder.
+2- this project has only one test it can be found it test/color_generator_test.dart.